matthiaszarzecki/InterviewQuestions/README.md

 Tell me 3 unwritten rules about working in this company

 how many interviews does your company conduct before a decision?

+How many people are in your scrum-team?
+- If more than 10, how so?
+Surely you know having more than 10 is counter-productive